ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 <!-- markdownlint-enable MD013 -->

-Well done!
-You have just created your own Subnet with your own Subnet-EVM running on `Fuji`!
+Well done.
+You have just created your own Subnet with your own Subnet-EVM running on `Fuji`.

-To check on your new Subnet, visit [Avascan Testnet](https://testnet.avascan.info/).
+To get your new Subnet information, visit [Avascan Testnet](https://testnet.avascan.info/).
 The search best works by blockchain ID, so in this example, enter `2XDnKyAEr1RhhWpTpMXqrjeejN23vETmDykVzkb4PrU1fQjewh` into the search box and you should see your shiny new blockchain information.